momentum-morehouse/immersive-curriculum/w1/assignments/d3--using-git/README.md

 For each previous project:

-1. Download your previous project from Thimble.
+1. Download your previous project from Glitch.
 1. Unzip your project into a new directory.
 1. Make this directory a Git repository.
 1. Create a new repository on GitHub for the project.